 And just like traditional branding, your content brand helps people view your content and view you as a content publisher.

-But unlike regular branding, content branding is a more customer-centered approach.
+But unlike regular branding, content branding is a more customer-centric approach.

 Rather than sending your brand to reach every corner of your market, in content branding, your sole mission is to provide the content your audience wants.

 That means creating and publishing content by putting the audience first, and through this content, you establish the brand.

 Needless to say, a content brand strategy makes all the difference between a successful and a mediocre campaign.